Getting to Know Judy Martin

-Speaking of stars, one of Judy’s recent books is called Stellar Quilts.
+Speaking of stars, Judy’s latest book is called Singular Stars.
 It's packed with enough beautiful star quilts to light a solar system.

 12. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin likes making scrap quilts best of all.